NateWr/individualizeTheme/readme.md

-# OJS Theme by SLUB Dresden
+# Individualize Theme by SLUB Dresden

-...
+A custom theme for OJS to allow editors to customize the design and layout of their journal.

 # Install